-As a Jungian psychoanalyst I offer analysis and analytic psychotherapy to adults with a wide range of issues and I specialise in working with people who have eating disorders (see About My Practice).
+As a Jungian psychoanalyst I offer analysis and analytic psychotherapy to adults with a wide range of issues (see About My Practice).
+I also specialise in working with people who have eating disorders and I am a member of the Australian and New Zealand Academy for Eating Disorders (go to ‘Search for Supervisor or Practitioner’, scroll down to the entry for ‘Sue Austin’ and click on ‘enter’ on that line).

 Since 2001 I have run clinical workshops and seminars in a number of countries including Australia, New Zealand, the UK, Europe, the USA and Canada, Singapore, South Africa and Russia (see Presentations)and have published a number of clinical and theoretical papers (see Publications).

 In May 2014 I gave a paper at the Journal of Analytical Psychology’sXIIth Conference in Berlin entitled “Working with Chronic and Relentless Self-Hatred: A Clinical Study and Some Thoughts”.
 The conference theme was “The Varieties of Jungian Clinical Experience: Complex, Identity, Intersubjectivity”.

 In 2003 I received a Ph.D. from the University of Sydney (Department of Studies in Religion) for my work on gender, identity and analytical psychology.
 A book based on this work was published by Brunner-Routledge in 2005 (see Publications).